dulithaJayakodige/dulithajayakodige.github.io/README.md

 RandomForestClassifier from sklearn was used to indentify the bacteria type based on their contributions of each ATGC composition.
 While working on this project I learned to use pandas, numpy, matplotlib, seaborn, RandomForestClassifier, train_test_split, confusion_matrix, and accuracy_score from sklearn.
 My model could predit the type of a bacteria upto 99% accuracy.
 You can find more information on my notebook [https://www.kaggle.com/code/dulithajayakodige/simple-ml-model-to-predict-bacteria-type/notebook](https://www.kaggle.com/code/dulithajayakodige/simple-ml-model-to-predict-bacteria-type/notebook)

+### I am still building my portfolio.
+You will be able to see new projects soon.
+Thank you for visiting.